You may wish to see page one first.

 The peak of the Renaissance in Rome is usually associated with popes Alexander VI (1492-1503), Julius II (1503-13) and Leo X (1513-21), who acted and behaved as secular princes rather than spiritual leaders.
-They paid formal respect to religious practices and ceremonies, but as most of the elites who ruled the small and rich states into which Italy was split, they were attracted by the rediscovered culture of ancient Greece and Rome.
+They paid formal respect to religious practices and ceremonies, but similar to the rulers of the small and rich states into which Italy was split, they were attracted by the rediscovered culture of ancient Greece and Rome.

 The Reformation and the dramatic events which followed forced changes which reasserted the religious role of the pope.
 The process was not smooth and with the election of Julius III in 1550, Rome had again a pope mainly interested in banquets and feasts.

-Pagan decoration of the courtyard of Palazzo Spada by Pietro Mazzoni
+Pagan decoration of the courtyard of Palazzo Spada by Giulio Mazzoni

 The representation of Virtues was not uncommon in Renaissance paintings and sculptures and it followed